matthewfesta/matthewfesta/README.md

 # 💫About Me :

-I am an educator pivoting to software development.
+I am a software developer with a background in education.

 🔭 I’m currently working on ... challenging myself by getting my MS in Computer Science with a concentration in Software Engineering.